-Discussion: CRC32C and none are the only options that a device may offer for either Header or Data Digest.
-The generator polynomial is 0x11edc6f41.
+Discussion: CRC32C and None are the only options that a device must offer for either Header or Data Digest.
 Proprietary algorithms may be listed.
 Even if the response will be 'None' the DUT must transmit a response.
+In this test the Testing Station will offer an unknown value and None as values for the HeaderDigest key.
+The DUT is expected to respond with a value of None.
+The DUT must support this value.
+The list negotiation is only considered failed if no values are offered that the DUT supports.